 Il Molo’s Casual Luxury Vibe for Couples and Groups

-While Jim and I looked forward to a special “date night,” I could see il Molo would lend itself to larger parties, with a semi-private room just beyond the bar and row of tables flanking the side room.
+While my friend and I looked forward to a special “date night,” I could see il Molo would lend itself to larger parties.
+It has a with a semi-private room just beyond the bar and row of tables that flank the side room.

 I thought, how does it get better than this?
 (Spoiler alert: it does!)